espressif/kicad-libraries/README.md

 ### Contributing

-If you have any contribution you think we'd like, please consider sending us a Pull Request (PR).
+If you want to contribute, please consider sending us a Pull Request (PR).

 ### 3D Models

-Espressif provides some 3D models to help you on your project inside the ``3d`` folder.
+Espressif provides some 3D models to help you with your project inside the ``3d`` folder.
-To use the files, you need to create a environment variable add the ``3d`` folder path.
+To use the files, you need to create an environment variable add the ``3d`` folder path.

 * Open ``Open Preferences`` -> ``Configure Paths...``
 * Create the new variable: